trace-n/Python_Shecodes/README.md

 # Python_Shecodes

+## Classwork for Python Module
-# coding for Python module each class is captured in Session folder
+- Coding for Python module each class is captured in Session folder